 Remove the lid and knock the grounds into a compost bin.
 At this point just give the filter a quick rinse or you can put it in the dishwasher.
 I wash mine by hand.
 Even though it is dishwasher safe, I don’t know how many cycles in the dishwasher could damage the rubber lip where the lid secures into the filter.

-Cold Brew Coffee Maker – Amazon USA page for cold brewer by Home and Above.
+Cold Brew Coffee Maker by Home and Above (Amazon USA)

 Cold Brew Coffee is Not Rocket Science – The basics of cold brew coffee.